New Year’s Website Resolutions

-If you’re really good you make it a month or two before slipping back into familiar habits.
-Well, there’s good news: setting goals for your next website project doesn’t have to end the same way.
-So we’re going to help you with a New Year’s resolution that you can keep.
+If you’re really good, you make it a month or two before slipping back into familiar habits.
+Well, there’s good news: Setting goals for your next website project doesn’t have to end the same way.
+So, we’re going to help you with a New Year’s resolution that you can keep.
 With the right template and tools, you can impact your bottom line.
-Take a look at this goal setting template and we’ll walk you through how to use it in this blog post.
-When we’re done you’ll know exactly how to set goals that impact your company’s revenue.
-Together we’re going to resolve to set and achieve your goals for our next project.
+Take a look at the goal setting template, and we’ll walk you through how to use it in this blog post.
+When we’re done, you’ll know exactly how to set goals that impact your company’s revenue.
+Together, we’re going to resolve to set and achieve your goals for our next project.

 4 Steps to Creating Goals for Your Project